List of Canada's Drag Race episodes

 Canada's Drag Race is a Canadian reality competition streaming television series, based on America's RuPaul's Drag Race.
 The series is produced by Blue Ant Studios and premiered on Crave in Canada and WOW Presents Plus internationally on July 2, 2020.
-The show documents Canadian drag queen Brooke Lynn Hytes in his search of the next "Canadian Drag Superstar".
-In January 2021, the show was renewed for a second season, which began airing in October that year.
+The show documents Canadian drag queen Brooke Lynn Hytes' search of the next "Canadian Drag Superstar".
+In January 2021, the show was renewed for a second season, which began airing in October.
 In November 2021, the show was renewed for a third season, which began airing in July 2022.